chauff/cse1500-web-transcripts/Lecture-3.md

 9. In a prototype version of one of our applications, we want to implement functionality in JavaScript that retrieves details of local deals from the server when a user clicks on a deal.
 The code below contains a first implementation of this functionality.
 What is the main issue of this code?
 - Reloading the web page *n* times will lead to *n* listeners being attached to the same list item.
 - No event listeners will be attached to click events on list items.
-- The JavaScript code will be executed before teh DOM tree is loaded, the event listeners will be attached to the `window` object instead of the list items.
+- The JavaScript code will be executed before the DOM tree is loaded, the event listeners will be attached to the `window` object instead of the list items.
 - The method `document.getElementsByTagName()` does not exist leading to an error in the script.

 ```html